strainnet/strainnet.github.io/README.md

 scripts\download.sh
 ```

+TODO: Should folder tree to verify correct download.

 ## Demo: Applying StrainNet to a Synthetic Test Case

 To see a demo of StrainNet in action, you can apply the model to a synthetic test case.
 The synthetic test case is a simulated image with known strains that can be used to test the accuracy of the model.